 If your sleep tracker of choice doesn’t have any validation studies, here are some factors that can help you determine how accurate (or not) the device might be.

 Sensors and Biometric Input

-I would categorically avoid any tracking devices that rely only on an accelerometer to detect movement.
-That’s because movement alone is not a reliable predictor of sleep.
+The fewer sources of biometric data your sleep tracker captures, the less accurate it will be.
+As such, I would categorically avoid any tracking device that relies only on an accelerometer to detect movement (because movement alone is not a reliable predictor of sleep).

+Devices that combine an accelerometer with a heart rate sensor are much better.
+However, there’s a significant difference between sensors that capture the heart rate once every five minutes vs. 100 times per second.
 The higher the sampling frequency, the easier it is to detect changes in heart rate that might indicate a change of sleep stage.

 My advice is to use a sleep tracker that leverages as many different input sources as possible.